Eventador/eventador.github.io/_documentation/getting_started_guide.md

 # Topics

 Eventador allows for full control over Kafka topics.
 You can create and use topics as you would with any Kafka installation.
 Currently you manage topics via the native driver interface.

+We create one for you to get started, called "defaultsink", which is automatically extended with a PipelineDB Stack.

+## SSL - [Optional]

+To connect to Kafka over SSL, you can create a client certificate to secure the connection between your app and your deployments Kafka endpoints.
+On the [Deployments](http://console.eventador.io/deployments) tab, select the deployment->Security.
+Fill in a Common Name to identify your client and click the Generate button.

+The certificate details (cert and key) will be available below in the SSL Certificates section upon the initial generation of the client certificate.
+Simply click the "Display key and certificate" link to expose the details.
+Copy and paste this cert/key data into respective files locally and distribute them as needed for use with a Kafka driver.
+The CA certificate unique to your deployment will be displayed in this section as well, and will also need to be saved locally.

+**Please note that these details cannot be retrieved again after leaving or reloading the page.
+If the certificates are lost, you must generate a replacement.**

 # Producing Data to Eventador